Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: Conclusion and Future Research Directions

 This paper explored the application of a self-supervised transformer-based model with a downstream task and few-shot learning for malware detection and classification.
 The model was evaluated on the UNSW-NB15 and CIC-IOT23 datasets, focusing on the packets of UDP and TCP packets serving as inputs.
-Our method showed robust results on the classification of benign versus malicious packets when compared to state-of-the-art methods on the UNSW-NB15 dataset.
-The few-shot results were also promising, showing the model's ability to learn with limited amounts of labeled data.
+Our method showed robust results on the classification of benign versus malicious packets when compared to SOA methods on both datasets.
+Furthermore, our results show that a simple ML classifier, when paired with SSL-generated embeddings, can outperform more complex CNN and LSTM models.
+This emphasizes that SSL pre-training results in discriminative embeddings, allowing lightweight models to achieve improved accuracy and efficiency compared to deeper architectures, which is advantageous for real-time intrusion detection.
+The few-shot results were also promising, demonstrating the model's ability to learn with limited amounts of labeled data.
 Using the packet bytes as input vectors, we were able to classify when different packets are either benign or malicious, as well as which types of attacks were present.
-While the payload bytes of packets are inherently different from the natural language structure, this study shows that the transformer-based model developed for natural language can be leveraged to capture and learn the intricate sequential patterns of the payload bytes.
+While the payload bytes of packets are inherently different from the natural language structure, this study shows that the transformer-based model developed for natural language can be leveraged to capture and learn the intricate sequential patterns of the packet bytes.

-However, the method did not generalize as well to the CIC-IOT23 dataset compared to the UNSW-NB15 dataset.
-This indicates potential limitations in the model's ability to adapt to different datasets with varying characteristics.
-Future work will focus on understanding these generalization issues and applying advanced few-shot learning and meta-learning methods to improve robustness and adaptability across diverse datasets.